kds215/myH200panel/README.md

 and ends when hitting the STOP button to reset the H200 panel.

-Users can access individual octal addresses, deposit octal byte code into content with item and/or word marks and deposit this content at selected address.
+Users can access individual octal addresses, deposit octal byte code into content with item and/or word marks and deposit this content at a selected address.
 Addresses can be deposited/recalled into 15 (17octal) registers.

 CLEAR buttons work as advertised, BOOTstrap and INSTR are NOPs (NoOperation) for now.
-The INITialize! button, normally used to clear registers before any BOOTstrap, is now used to randomly initializes registers and addresses with random content.
+The INITialize! button, normally used to clear registers before any BOOTstrap, is now used to randomly initialize registers and addresses with random content.
 The ADDRess MODE (2+3) has no effect as no Easycoder program is actually running.

 Sense Switch#1 ON & RUN button triggers Clear-Memory button flashing effect.